 Drawing and painting narrative-based images led to years of writing fiction in order to explore what occurred before and after the frozen moments I was capturing in graphite, ink and paint.
 I began working with video so I could incorporate multiple images, motion, time and sound into the narratives I was creating.
 Through the progression of mediums I reached a place where the majority of my ideas no longer fit the nature of the static image.
 The idea dictated the form completely and I did not feel bound to a singular medium or method of depiction.
 The scope of my work began to include full-scale and miniature set construction, three-dimensional sculpture / prop and costume design and numerous other production aspects associated with filmmaking.

 I often work laterally in a way that each completed physical work is part of a greater whole.
-I have found the short film structure to be one of the most exciting ways to bridge this connection between disparate mediums.
-As an individual artistic form of expression, this cinematic mode of production mirrors that of a film studio.
+I have found the short film structure to be one of the most exciting ways to bridge the connection between disparate mediums.

 Landscape is a major influence in my work.
 A sense of a place, discarded, unexpected objects and geographical details, form foundations for imaginative interpretations to occur.
 Memories of past environments, the present place in which I live and the landscapes I encounter while traveling, all exert a simultaneous and continuous influence.
 A reoccurring motif is that of a singular being within a vast exterior or confined to a relatively claustrophobic interior.
 I am also strongly influenced by the way memory, desire and belief affect the psyche and the reality that one creates in the landscape and immediate environment around them.

-Art is the a visual language that embodies that which cannot be explained, rationalized or quantified.
+Art is the language that embodies that which cannot be explained, rationalized or quantified.